Connect with us

 On the microbiome level, different kinds of fermented foods will have distinct profiles.
 Just as forests and deserts share ecological features, sauerkrauts and kimchis look more similar to each other than yogurt to cheese.

 But just as different habitats have unique combinations of plants and animals, so too did every crock and jar have its own distinct microbial world because of minor differences in preparation or ingredients.
-The cultural values of taste, creativity and that create a kimchi or a sauerkraut go on to support distinct microbiomes on those foods and inside the people who eat them.
+The cultural values of taste, creativity and style that create a kimchi or a sauerkraut go on to support distinct microbiomes on those foods and inside the people who eat them.

 Through variations in recipes and cultural preferences toward an extra pinch of salt or a disdain for dill, fermentation traditions result in distinctive microbial and taste profiles that your culture trains you to identify as good or bad to eat.
 That is, our sauerkraut is not your sauerkraut, even if they both might be good for us.